enasequence/read_docs/submit/assembly/environmental-sag.md

 Environmental SAG assemblies can be submitted to the European Nucleotide Archive (ENA) using the [Webin command line submission interface](../general-guide/webin-cli.html) with `-context genome`.

-Please contact datasubs@ebi.ac.uk if you intend to submit an assembly assembled from third party data.
+Please contact our [helpdesk](https://www.ebi.ac.uk/ena/browser/support) if you intend to submit an assembly assembled from third party data.

 Please see [here](../../faq/metagenomes.html#how-do-i-submit-uncultured-virus-genomes-uvigs) if you intend to submit uncultured virus genomes derived from a single-cell amplification study.